-- It is best to either match your original video source, or scale it down.
+- It is best to either match your original video source or scale it down.
 For example, capture your feed at 720p (HD) and stream it at 720p (HD).
-Or capture at 720p (HD) and stream at 540p (qHD).
+Or capture at 720p (HD) and stream at 540p (HD).

 - You should never be scaling up and streaming at a higher resolution than your original video source.
 For example, it is not recommended to capture at 720p and stream it at 1080p.

-Sample rate is the amount of audio samples carried per second.
+The sample rate is the number of audio samples carried per second.

 - 48000 is the sample rate recommended since 1994 (MPEG-2).

 - 44100 is the sample rate used by technology before 1994 (audio CDs, MPEG-1).

 Most production equipment will work at either 44100Hz or 48000Hz.
 It is recommended you match the sample rate of your stream with the output of your production equipment.
 A mismatch in sample rates can cause audio artifacts including dropouts, clicking, pitch changes, or other issues.

 Set the video & audio encoding bitrate in Kbps (kilobits per second), depending on the selected resolution.

 Higher motion content requires a higher bitrate to achieve the same perceived quality video stream.

 It is important that you use the guidelines provided in the chart below to appropriately match your bitrate to the resolution you are using.
 Using too high or low of a bitrate can lead to poor image quality or buffering for your viewers.